 In the simplest of terms, origination fees are the charges levied by the lender when processing a new loan application and its agreement.
-This basically covers the underwriting of the loan, pulling of a borrower's credit and verifying their identity and documents among others for the lender.
-So it is sort of a way to put your foot in the door to get into the sanctioning of the loan for yourself.
+This basically covers the underwriting of the loan, pulling of a borrower's credit, and verifying their identity and documents among others for the lender.

-The origination fee is pretty common among many types of loans from the mortgage, a personal loan to a car loan.
-It usually is defined by a percentage of the total amount that is to be borrowed and usually lands anywhere between 1-6%.
+The origination fee is pretty common among many types of loans from mortgage, a personal loan, federal student loans to a car loan.
+It usually is defined by a percentage of the total amount that is to be borrowed and which falls between 1-6%.

-Many a time the lenders determine your origination fee based on your creditworthiness.
-So if you have a less reliable or lower score than what is expected of or otherwise a bad credit history which may make the lender feel that you are a risk comparatively he/she will be more inclined to charge you a higher origination fee.
-So keep your credit history in good terms and a good credit score to make sure you avoid paying a high origination fee.
+Many a time the lenders determine your origination fee based on your creditworthiness, loan amount, loan term, cosigner and, credit score.
+So if you have a less reliable or lower score (what is expected of or otherwise a bad credit history) the lender might assume that you are a risk.
+After which they will be inclined to charge you a higher origination fee.
+So keep your credit history on good terms and a good credit score to make sure you avoid paying a high origination fee.

 source - pexels.com

-Some lenders tend to club the origination fees with the loan balance or principal amount so in that instance if you have a loan amount of $15,000 with a 2% origination fee then the total balance to be paid by you as your principal will become $15,300.
+Some lenders tend to club the origination fees with the loan balance or principal amount.
+If you have a loan amount of $15,000 with a 2% origination fee then the total balance to be paid by you as your principal will become $15,300.